-You intended your sunroom as a space for enjoying the beautiful outdoor scenery and absorbing warm sunlight, so if its windows become covered in grime and dirt, it largely defeats the purpose.
+You intended your sunroom as a space for enjoying the beautiful outdoor scenery and absorbing warm sunlight, so if its windows become covered in grime and dirt, it largely defeats the purpose of your sunroom addition.

-Because glass shows dirt so easily, you can clean the windows whenever they look cloudy or grimy.
+Because glass shows dirt so easily, you can clean the inside sunroom windows and outside windows whenever they look cloudy or grimy.
 It’s more difficult to tell when frames are dirty, so aim to clean them once every few months.
-The most thorough cleaning should take place in early spring before the weather gets too warm and the hot sun bakes and hardens any existing stains or debris.
+The most thorough cleaning should take place in early spring before the weather gets too warm and the hot sun bakes and hardens any existing stains or dirt debris.

 Here are some other useful sunroom cleaning tips:

 - Don’t put weight on your sunroom.
 When cleaning the exterior, don’t lean a ladder against the walls or windows.
-If parts of the sunroom are too high for you to access, consider renting scaffolding.
+If parts of the sunroom are too high for you to access, consider renting scaffolding for sunroom cleaning and maintenance.

 - Clean gently.
 Vinyl can scratch, so avoid using abrasive cleaners, including those containing bleach, chlorine and ammonia.
 Power washers can also be damaging.
-If you need to remove tough stains, a soft-bristled brush should do the trick.
+If you need to remove tough stains, a soft-bristled brush and mild cleaning solution should do the trick.

 - Avoid cleaning on sunny days.
 It’s best to clean sunrooms when it’s cool and cloudy.